rrelledge/redislabs-docs/content/rc/security/database-security/passwords-users-roles.md

 ## Password-based authentication {#password-based-authentication}

 Password-based authentication is a basic but essential Redis security feature.
-When you create a Redis Cloud database, your database is given a randomly generated password.
+When you create a Redis Enterprise Cloud database, your database is given a randomly generated password.
 You can see this password on the **View Database** screen.

 ![Default User Password](/images/rc/default-user-password.png "Default User Password")